sunderedsystems/sunderedcore/docs/creating-a-character.md

 Players may choose an Echelon, which affects your party dynamics and grants a powerful unique benefit.
 While not required, selecting an Echelon helps craft your character’s development and acts as a force multiplier to your class.
 Some players may prefer to avoid combat altogether or embrace a more fluid approach, unbound by archetype.

+**What it is:** Your approach to play.
+You pick **1 Echelon at character creation**.
+It modifies limits or grants bonuses.

+**What it does NOT change:** Your Source totals or Ability Scores.

+**When it matters:** Key moments in play where your Echelon affects the story’s outcome.

+**Changing Echelons:** This can be story driven, with consideration for how your character has grown.

 ### Aegic
 **Unique Ability:** Adds proficiency twice to blocked damage.
 *Role Example:* An Aegis Paladin may specialize in shielding allies and absorbing incoming attacks.